Mandāravā: Spiritual practice

 Mandarava realized her calling to spread the Dharma with Padmasambhava, thereby fulfilling the prediction of her birth that she was a dakini.
 Thus, at 16 years of age, Mandarava became the first of Padmasambhava's five historical spiritual consorts and together they practiced at Maratika (known as Haleshi in the local dialect), the Cave of Bringing Death to an End.
 Maratika Cave, and later Maratika Monastery, is located in Khotang District of Nepal.
 Both Mandarava and Padmasambhava achieved the unified vajra body on the vidyadhara level of mastery and realised some of the practices of long life or longevity that were concealed in the Maratika Cave as terma by 'Dakini Sangwa' (Wylie: mKha' 'gro gSang ba), the terma constituted the teachings of Buddha Amitabha and they were elementally encoded as terma at the behest of Bodhisattva Avalokiteśvara.
-Later, while Padmasambhava continued to spreading the teachings throughout the Himalayan region, Mandarava remained in India.
+Later, while Padmasambhava continued to spread the teachings throughout the Himalayan region, Mandarava remained in India.

 Mandarava is said to have manifested her sambhogakaya form at the great Dharma Wheel of Tramdruk where she engaged in a dialogue of mantra and mudra with Padmasambhava.
 Extensive details of this are rendered in the Padma Kathang.

 In addition, there is evidence that alongside Padmasambhava, Mandarava practiced the Hayagriva Mechar sadhana cycle which now comprises part of the Great Play of the Quintessential Lotus and the Treasury of One Thousand Essential Instructions of Tantra on the Union of Hayagriva and Vajravarahi.
 Later, during a meeting between Mandarava and Yeshe Tsogyal, Mandarava taught Yeshe Tsogyal the "thirteen pith instructions on Hayagriva".

-Together in Nepal, at Maratika cave, Mandarava and Padmasambhava also received, practiced, and accomplished the Chime Soktik, a terma received directly from Buddha Amitayus.
-This may or may not be the same terma referenced above that originated with the Dakini Sangwa.

 Through practice and diligence, Mandarava realised a degree of spiritual mastery equal to that of Padmasambhava, evidenced in her honorific name Machig Drupa Gyalmo (ma gcig grub pa'i rgyal mo), "Singular Queen Mother of Attainment".